 Copyright 1999, 2000, 2001, 2008 John T. Reed

 Every year, I hear coaches making the same mistakes.
-Cute but useless drills, enormous amounts of time-wasting, failing to scout your opponents, and many more.
+Drills that look very busy and footballish but which are a waste of time, too much standing around doing nothing in practice, not enough time spent on learning assignments for the next game, failing to scout your opponents, and many more.
 Study this list and make sure you spend your valuable practice time on useful stuff.

 - Taking more than 20 to 30 seconds per play in practice.
 The typical youth football practice features coaches talking for three to five minutes between each play while the players stand around listening or staring into space.
 Problems must be fixed and that takes as long as it takes, but only the coordinator in charge of the segment should talk out loud and only he should determine when the next play begins.